 According to the philosophical views of Augustine, humans are divided into two categories: damned and elect.
 We have a responsibility to recognize the God-given path.
 The absurd is the sign of the divine – everything that obeys the rules of our logic is human, and what transcends our logic is divine.
-The soul is another order of reality than matter, it is an immortal being of the same substance as Truth.
-Truth is God, it is in the soul, more interior to me than my most interior self.
+The soul is another order of reality than matter.
+It is an immortal being of the same substance as Truth.
+Truth is God.
+It is in the soul, more interior to me than my most interior self.
 Faith precedes understanding and knowledge.

 3 Main Characteristics of Augustine:

 One of the most important is that he was the first philosopher to regard history as necessary for the education of people and the liquidation of evil.
-And in the following lines are presented three important facts about his life.
+And in the following lines are presented three essential facts about his life.

 1. Augustine was attracted to the skepticism

-For a time Augustine was attracted to the skepticism of the late Platonic academy, but gradually changed his attitude so that one of his first writings after his conversion was Against the Academics, an attack on academic skepticism.
+For a time, Augustine was attracted to the skepticism of the late Platonic academy but gradually changed his attitude so that one of his first writings after his conversion was Against the Academics, an attack on academic skepticism.

-2. He wrote a book: “De Civitate Dei”
+2. He wrote a book: “De Civitate Dei.”

-The book he wrote is without a doubt a work without which the history of the Western Catholic Middle Ages can never be understood.
+The book he wrote is, without a doubt, a work without which the history of the Western Catholic Middle Ages can never be understood.
 Regarded by some as a great church father or a great historian, St Augustine is also considered by others as a visionary.
 Yet he is not a historian, at least not in the general sense of the word.